-The Judicial Council Act27 stipulates that judges are required within 30 days of the date of their first entry into duty to submit declarations of their assets, fixed income and the assets of their spouse and minor children with the state thereof on that day and if during the term of office there has been a significant change, at the end of the year in which the change occurred.
+The Judicial Council Act stipulates that judges are required within 30 days of the date of their first entry into duty to submit declarations of their assets, fixed income and the assets of their spouse and minor children with the state thereof on that day and if during the term of office there has been a significant change, at the end of the year in which the change occurred.
 Judges are required to indicate in the declaration the information on savings if they exceed the annual net income of judges.

-The State Attorney's Office Act28 stipulates that state attorneys and deputy state attorneys are required within 30 days of the day of taking office to submit the declaration on their assets, fixed income and the assets of their spouse and minor children with the state thereof on that day and if during the performance of duties there has been a fundamental change, at the end of the year in which the change occurred.
-State attorneys and deputy state attorneys are required to report in their declaration the information on savings if they exceed the annual net income of state attorneys and deputy state attorneys.
-State attorneys and deputy state attorneys are required to submit the income declaration also at the end of their office as state attorneys.
+The State Attorney's Office Act stipulates that state attorneys and deputy state attorneys are required within 30 days of the day of taking office to submit the declaration on their assets, fixed income and the assets of their spouse and minor children with the state thereof on that day and if during the performance of duties there has been a fundamental change, at the end of the year in which the change occurred.
+State attorneys and deputy state attorneys are required to report in their declaration the information on savings if they exceed the annual net income of state attorneys are required to submit the income declaration also at the end of their office as state attorneys.